-Overseas providers (those outside the continental United States, Alaska and Hawaii) will be paid at the Network level of benefits for covered services.
-Overseas hospitals and physicians are under no obligation to file claims for you.
-You may be required to pay for the services at the time you receive them and then submit a claim to us for reimbursement.
+For covered services you receive by physicians and in hospitals outside the United States, Puerto Rico and U.S. territories, your claims will be paid at the Network level of benefits for covered services.
+Hospitals and physicians outside the United States, Puerto Rico and U.S. territories are under no obligation to file claims for you.
+You may be required to pay for the services at the time you receive them and then submit a claim to us along with the itemized bill for reimbursement.

-We will provide translation and currency conversion services for claims for overseas (foreign) services.

-For inpatient hospital services, the exchange rate will be based on the date of admission.
-For all other services, we will apply the exchange rate for the date the services were rendered.

-All foreign claim payments will be made directly to the enrollee except for services rendered to beneficiaries of the United States Department of Defense third party collection program.

-Canceled checks, cash register receipts, or balance due statements are not acceptable.
+- We will provide translation and currency conversion services for claims for overseas (foreign) services. - For inpatient hospital services, the exchange rate will be based on the date of admission.
+For all other services, we will apply the exchange rate for the date the services were rendered. - · All foreign claim payments will be made directly to the enrollee except for services rendered to beneficiaries of the United States Department of Defense third party collection program. - Canceled checks, cash register receipts, or balance due statements are not acceptable.